David Young (composer): Career with Sega

 In 1993, Young began contributing audio and music to Sega video games.
 He was present for the formation of Sega Music Group and Sega Music Group Studios in San Francisco.
 Young was a frequent collaborator with composer/producer Spencer Nilsen, who was director of Sega Music Group at the time.
-He was involved in over a dozen different Sega titles from 1993–1996, composing, producing and engineering soundtracks for titles such as The Amazing Spider-Man vs. The Kingpin, Sonic CD, Ecco: The Tides of Time, Congo The Movie: The Lost City of Zinj, NBA Live, NHL Live, and Wild Woody, as well as many others.
+He was involved in over a dozen different Sega titles from 1993 to 1996, composing, producing and engineering soundtracks for titles such as The Amazing Spider-Man vs. The Kingpin, Sonic CD, Ecco: The Tides of Time, Congo The Movie: The Lost City of Zinj, NBA Live, NHL Live, and Wild Woody, as well as many others.